aisingapore/ai-practitioner-handbook/book/6-modelling/eval-metrics.md

 # High level metrics (for classification problems)
-This section covers some of the most common metrics used for evaluating model for classification problem.
+This section covers some of the most common metrics used for evaluating model for classification problems.
 Do note that this is not exhaustive list but covers the some of common high level metrics that are useful when communicating with stakeholders.

 1. Accuracy = $\frac{TP + TN}{TP + FP + TN + FN}$